apache/datafusion/docs/source/library-user-guide/building-logical-plans.md

 DataFusion logical plans can be created using the [LogicalPlanBuilder] struct.
 There is also a [DataFrame] API which is a higher-level API that delegates to [LogicalPlanBuilder].

-The following associated functions can be used to create a new builder:
+There are several functions that can can be used to create a new builder, such as

 - `empty` - create an empty plan with no fields
 - `values` - create a plan from a set of literal values